 As the founder of CartoGaia, a cartography firm, Adam produces publication quality mapping products to explore awareness in the spatial arrangement of data in order to help guide policy and decision makers in a wide variety of environmental and business applications.
 He was chosen as a featured contributor to the inaugural edition of the North American Cartographic Information Society's Atlas of Design.
 You can connect with Adam on Twitter @awilbert or at adamwilbert.com.

-Chris Dutton is a certified Microsoft Excel Expert and analytics consultant.
+Chris Dutton is a certified Excel MOS Expert, edtech entrepreneur, and best-selling instructor.